top of page

 Migraine treatment with Herbal Medicine can help to lower pain medication dosage

 Whilst acupuncture can control pain quickly, herbal medicine can assist with internal conditions and consolidate the effect of acupuncture pain relief.
-For example, migraine associated with menopause can use herbal medicine to rebalance hormone changes to prevent migraines from reoccurring in the long-term.
-For people suffering from migraines, you can seek the treatment of professional Chinese Medicine practitioners to treat the cause of pain, avoid excessive dependence on painkillers and improve your quality of life.
+For example, migraine associated with menopause can use herbal medicine to rebalance hormone changes to prevent migraines from reoccurring in the long term.
+For people suffering from migraines, you can seek the treatment of professional Chinese Medicine practitioners to treat the cause of pain, avoid excessive dependence on painkillers and improve the client's quality of life.

 bottom of page